cassiano/memoize-ts/README.md

 - Provides methods for managing the [internal cache](#managing-the-internal-cache)
 - Provides a default callback function for searching entries in the cache, while supporting a [custom parameter-comparison callback function](#optional-custom-parameter-comparison-callback-function)
 - Fully compatible with JavaScript
-- Very small (only 2.17 KiB gzipped when bundled)
+- Very small (only 2.17 KiB gzipped after bundling)
 - No external dependencies

 ## Installation